erostefano/fatigueAnalysis.js/README.md

 ## Critics

-- **Transfer Learning:** By definition, this process is part of transfer learning since BlazeFace has been used to extract the face.
-- **Use Existing Model:** Face detection models return face points that can be used to calculate the distance between the upper and lower eyelids, as well as the mouth.
-This may potentially be accurate enough to detect signs of fatigue.
+- **Calculation instead of Training:** Face landmarks provide precise and complete predictions, which can be used to determine if the eyes are open.
 - **Randomize Pictures:** Even though the video captures multiple poses and directions, it is still necessary to randomize the pictures.
 For example, the last second of the video might show the face consistently facing the phone while trying to find the stop button.